roberttwomey/ucsd-ml-art/README.md

 ### Final Project: Revisit One Project for Exhibit

-Refine and enhance one of your earlier projects for the final exhibit during Finals Week.
+Refine and enhance one of your earlier projects for the final exhibit during Finals Week, Wednesday June 12, 11:30am-2:30pm.

 ## CMU Collaboration